Karen Barber

 Karen Barber (born 21 June 1961 in Manchester) is a British ice dancer.
 She is the 1983 European bronze medalist and competed at two Olympics with partner Nicky Slater.

+Early life

+She lived on Droylsden Road in Audenshaw.

 Skating career

 Barber won the silver medal at the 1977 World Junior Championships with partner Kim Spreyer.
 When that partnership ended, she teamed up with Nicky Slater.
 They won the bronze medal at the 1983 European Championships.
 They represented Great Britain at the 1980 Winter Olympics, placing 12th, and at the 1984 Winter Olympics, where they placed 6th.

 Following her retirement from competitive skating, Barber worked as a coach and skated professionally.